sack0809/CyclomaticComplexity/README.md

 http://localhost:9080/ClientRESTAPI/rest/CyclometicClient/calculate
 This will calculate the Cyclometic Complexity and returns the value to server, Then server builds the graph per commit and cumulative complexity

+Code is deployed on the Tomcat Server Version8.5 and 9.0